We all have an artist within us.

 Born and raised in Israel, Allie Shakof’s travels inspired her to begin painting.
 Beautiful mental pictures were instilled in her mind and the best way to relive those moments were to re-create them on canvas.
 When she first moved to the United States, art forms such as painting, sculpture and drawing were the only ways Allie could express herself.

-A Risk Consulting Associate with KPMG, Allie finds her “work life” and “art life” coincide through balance.
-“My art life and work life coincide as my art life serves as a platform, balancing my life in every way, intertwining with anything and everything I do.”
-Although her art is not publicly displayed, it is featured in the homes of many of her family members.
+A Risk Consulting Associate with KPMG, Allie finds her “work-life” and “art life” coincide through balance.
+“My art life and work-life coincide as my art life serves as a platform, balancing my life in every way, intertwining with anything and everything I do.”
+Her art is not publicly displayed but featured in the homes of many of her family members.
 And it should be noted that her paintings do have the artistic value to be recognized by art collectors like Charles Saatchi.

 Allie finds that any type of art allows her to appreciate places for their distinct cultures, characteristics, textures and colors.
 One of Allie’s favorite techniques is to let her subconscious do most of the heavy lifting.